Fundamentals of ANSI/ESD Design & Control Programs for Organizations

 The electronics industry is continually shifting.
 Device density and technology is more complex.
 Electronics manufacturing is more heavily reliant on outsourcing.
 The ESD industry seems to have jumped into this swirling eddy headfirst.
 ESD control programs have mushroomed.
 Black has been replaced by green, blue, and gold.
 Shielding bags dominate the warehouse.
 Ionizers exist along side wrist straps, and ground cords.
 An early history of “smoke and mirrors”, magic and lofty claims of performance is rapidly and safely being relegated to the past.

-Today, more than ever, meeting the complex challenge of reducing ESD losses requires more than reliance on faith alone.
+Today, more than ever, ESD fundamentals require more than reliance on faith alone.
 Users require a way to legitimately evaluate and compare competing brands and types of products.
 They need objective confirmation that their ESD control program provides effective solutions to their unique ESD problems.
 Contract manufacturers and OEM’s require mutually agreed-upon ESD control programs that reduce duplication of process controls.

 That’s where standards come into play.
 They provide guidance in developing programs that effectively address ESD process control.
 They help define the sensitivity of the products manufactured and used.
 They help define the performance requirements for various ESD control materials, instruments, and tools.
 Standards are playing an ever-increasing role in reducing marketplace confusion in the manufacture, evaluation, and selection of ESD control products and programs.

 Who uses ESD Standards?
 Manufacturers and users of ESD sensitive devices and products, manufacturers, and distributors of ESD control products, certification registrars, and third party testers of ESD control products.